tier4/AWML/docs/design/architecture_model.md

 "Offline model" is basically trained by all dataset.
 "Offline model" is managed by `autoware-ml`.

-## The versioning for ML model
+## Management of ML model
 ### ML model versioning

 We use semantic version to ML model versioning.

-We use "algorithm name + product name + version" to manage the ML model.
+We use "algorithm name + model name + version" to manage the ML model.
 For example, we use as following.

-- We release the base model of "TransFusion-L-base v0.2.0".
+- We release the base model of "TransFusion-L T4base v0.2.0".
-- We release the product model of "TransFusion-L-XX1 v0.2.0".
+- We release the product model of "TransFusion-L T4XX1 v0.2.0".
+- We release the project model of "TransFusion-L T4X2-50m v0.1.3".
-- We release the project model of "CenterPoint-X2 v0.1.3".
+- We release the project model of "CenterPoint T4X2 v0.1.3".

+> Algorithm name

+"Algorithm name" is like "CenterPoint", "TransFusion", and "BEVFusion".
+Some algorithm name the kind of modality.
+For example, "BEVFusion-L" means the model of BEVFusion using LiDAR pointcloud input and "BEVFusion-CL" means the model of BEVFusion using Camera inputs and LiDAR pointcloud inputs.

+> Model name

+Model name choose in "T4pretrain", "T4base", product name (For now, we use T4XX1 and T4X2).
+As optional name, when we prepare multiple models like 90m model and 120m, we name the model name including it.
+For example, we could use "TransFusion-L T4X2" (default model) and "TransFusion-L T4X2-50m" (50m model) to use for various projects.

+> version

 We use the model version of X.Y.Z as following.